Thank you for reading our post, please rate this article at the end.

 Sometimes, you need to differentiate between an “old” RV, which looks like it’s fresh from the grave, and a ‘fossil” RV.

-An old RV is fine, but antiquated models are not so.
-Also known as vintage RVs, these antiquated RVs are extremely old options.
+An old RV is fine, but an antiquated model is not.
+Also known as vintage RVs, these are extremely old models.
 These are the models you find sitting in salvage or scrap yards.

 The problem with the RVs in junkyards is that it can be hard to find the OEM parts.
-Some of the manufacturers of these RVs are usually out of the market and no longer producing RVs.
+Some manufacturers of these RVs are no longer in the market and no longer produce them.

 However, this doesn’t mean you should always walk away from all vintage models.
-Go for it if you find one renovated with new safety equipment, including new propane lines.
+Go for it if you find one that has been renovated with new safety equipment, including new propane lines.

-Classic vintage RVs also have much better opportunities, and finding replacement parts on Craigslist or some RV forms might be somewhat easier.
+Classic vintage RVs also offer better opportunities, and finding replacement parts on Craigslist or in RV forums might be somewhat easier.

 Brand-Specific Age

-If you’re planning to invest in a specific used RV brand, understand there’re the “sweet” years and the years not so “hot” for different RV models.
+If you’re planning to invest in a specific used RV brand, understand that there are “sweet” years and not-so-“hot” years for different RV models.

-There’s no cutoff date as such, but for example, when a manufacturer introduced a new technology, the brands that followed a few years after probably had issues.
+There’s no cutoff date as such, but for example, when a manufacturer introduced a new technology, the brands that followed a few years later probably had issues.

-Ditto for the years the manufacturer was about to go bankrupt and close their doors; most would produce products with shoddy workmanship issues and poor quality.
+Ditto for the years when the manufacturer was on the verge of bankruptcy and closing its doors; most of its products were shoddy and of poor quality.

-It’s not necessarily true for every case, but if you research and come across a persistent manufacturing defect across different models of the same year and brand, it would be best to stay away from the RV.
+It’s not always true, but if you research and find a persistent manufacturing defect across different models of the same year and brand, it’s best to avoid the RV.

 FAQs